MechanicalRock/twitter-blurb-generator/module3/README.md

 ### Tasks

-Ensure you running `pnpm dev` before solving the next tasks.
+Ensure you are running `pnpm dev` before solving the next tasks.

 **3.1.1 Plagiarism Progress Bar**